 Continuing on to parallel processing features, V.265 offers support for tiles that divides the frame into a grid of rectangular regions that can be independently decoded and encoded.
 Enabling this feature increases encoding performance.

 V.265 is regarded as one of the most robust codecs in the market because of its ability to suit both demanding real-time and offline file based workflows.
 To deliver the industry leading quality that makes V.265 so powerful, it offers motion estimation features like patented high performance search algorithms and motion vectors over a picture boundary to provide additional quality improvements over x265.

-For encoding by frame-type, V.265 offers Bi- and uni-directional non-reference P-frames over x265.
-This is useful where low-delay encoding is needed to improve temporal scalability.
-Additionally, V.265 supports up to 6 reference frames compared to 3 with x265, which helps improve encoding efficiency.
+For encoding by frame-type, V.265 offers Bi- and uni-directional non-reference P-frames which is useful where low-delay encoding is needed to improve temporal scalability

 As for encoding tools, V.265 offers a unique set of tools over x265:

 - Joint bi-directional Motion Vector Search which is an internal motion estimation encoding technique that provides a better bi-direction motion vector search.